hywelandrews/tiled2saturn/README.md

 Usage
 -----

-tiled2saturn provides a command-line interface with a single subcommand "extract" to convert Tiled maps into Sega Saturn format.
+tiled2saturn provides a command-line interface with a single subcommand "extract" to convert Tiled maps into a Sega Saturn format.
 Here's how to use the program:

 `tiled2saturn extract [OPTIONS] <TMX_FILE>`